The best Netflix Canada TV shows 2020

 Overwhelmed by the number of TV shows available on Netflix?
-Here are our top 22 to get you started.
+Here are our top picks to get you started.

 If you still haven’t check out what Netflix has to offer in Canada, you’ve already waited too long.
-While early criticisms of Netflix’s content line-up were fair, the state of Netflix’s library of television shows in February 2020 is a very different story.
+While early criticisms of Netflix’s content line-up were fair, the state of Netflix’s library of television shows is now a very different story.
 Some of the best shows on television at the moment, such as Stranger Things and House of Cards, are Netflix Originals.

-From political drama to 80s inspired sci-fi to the best superhero TV shows around, Netflix has been consistently knocking it out of the park since launching globally.
+From political dramas to 80s inspired sci-fi to the best superhero TV shows around, Netflix has been consistently knocking it out of the park since launching globally.

 - Stranger Things